rlperez/hyprland-starter/README.md

 ![hyprland-starter20](https://github.com/user-attachments/assets/71e387ff-68a6-4c4d-a98c-6d6a86fb900e)

+## Fork

+This is my fork that makes adjustments to the amazing work done by [mylinuxforwork](https://github.com/mylinuxforwork/) to make Hyprland more accessible to new users.
+As with most things, people have individual preferences and my fork adjusts some of the software choices to those I favor.
+There are no guarantees that this works on any hardware but mine.
+All of my computers running desktop Linux are all AM4 Ryzen and Radeon based.
+Below are the summary of changes.

+**Changes**
+- Use LibreWolf instead of Firefox for a more secure browser.
+Using a Firefox fork also sidesteps some of Mozilla's questionable TOS changes.
+- Use Dolphin instead of Thunar.
+Most of my years as a Linux user I've used Dolphin so I may as well keep going.
+- Use [Foot](https://codeberg.org/dnkl/foot) instead of [Kitty](https://sw.kovidgoyal.net/kitty/).
+Kitty and [Alacritty](https://alacritty.org/) are fine choices that provide nice things such as GPU acceleration, ligatures, sixel, etc. Foot provides most of that except GPU acceleration and it's defaults work better for me when I use [Zellij](https://zellij.dev/), [Fish](https://fishshell.com/), and ([Doom](https://github.com/doomemacs/doomemacs)) Emacs in the terminal.
+On my hardware (Ryzen 9 5900X) I don't particularly notice any difference in performance.

+## Description

 The ML4W Hyprland Starter package is the perfect starting point for your Hyprland customization experiments.
 The Hyprland Starter configuration works on all Linux distributions that support the dynamic tiling window manager Hyprland.

 You can find configurations here: https://github.com/mylinuxforwork/hyprland-starter/tree/main/dotfiles